hritwizsri/Power-BI-Projects/Sales Insight Project/readme.md

 Sales Insights Data Analysis Project

 SQL database dump is in db_dump.sql file above.
-Download db_dump.sql file to your local computer and import it as per instructions given in the tutorial video
+Connect it to your Mysql Workbench

 Data Analysis Using SQL
 1.Show all customer records